 If you still wish to consider further options, then feel free to take a closer look at the Reebok GT40S Treadmill from Argos or the JLL S300 Digital folding treadmill from Amazon which are also worth a closer look and consideration before you make your final decision.

-Many thanks for taking the time to visit and feel free to leave your own personal opinions good or bad about this review by leaving a comment in the comment box provided below - so that others can learn also...
+Have you ever used a Bodytrain Treadmill before?
+If so, please feel free to leave your own personal opinions good or bad about this treadmill brand by leaving a comment in the comment box provided below - so that others can learn also...